The Moody Blues

 The Moody Blues were an English rock band formed in Birmingham in May 1964.
-The band initially consisted of Graeme Edge (drums), Denny Laine (guitar/vocals), Mike Pinder (keyboards/vocals), Ray Thomas (multi-instrumentalist/vocals) and Clint Warwick (bass/vocals).
-Originally part of the British beat and R&B scene of the early–mid 1960s, the band came to prominence with the UK No. 1 and US Top 10 single "Go Now" in late 1964/early 1965.
+The group initially consisted of Graeme Edge (drums), Denny Laine (guitar/vocals), Mike Pinder (keyboards/vocals), Ray Thomas (multi-instrumentalist/vocals) and Clint Warwick (bass/vocals).
+Originally part of the British beat and R&B scene of the early-to-mid-1960s, they came to prominence with the UK No. 1 and US Top 10 single "Go Now" in late 1964/early 1965.
 Laine and Warwick both left the band in 1966, with Edge, Pinder and Thomas recruiting new members Justin Hayward (guitar/vocals) and John Lodge (bass/vocals).
-They embraced the psychedelic rock movement of the late 1960s, with their second album, Days of Future Passed (1967), a fusion of rock with classical music (performed with the London Festival Orchestra) that established the band as pioneers in the development of art rock and progressive rock.
-It has been described as a "landmark" and "one of the first successful concept albums".
+They embraced the psychedelic rock movement of the late 1960s, with their second album, Days of Future Passed (1967), a fusion of rock with classical music (performed with the London Festival Orchestra).
+It has been described as a "landmark" in the development of art rock and progressive rock, and "one of the first successful concept albums".

-The group released six more albums - In Search of the Lost Chord (1968), On the Threshold of a Dream (1969), To Our Children's Children's Children (1969), A Question of Balance (1970), Every Good Boy Deserves Favour (1971) and Seventh Sojourn (1972) - and toured extensively until they went on hiatus in 1974.
-Their records from this period were among the most successful in the progressive rock genre and produced FM radio hits such as "Nights in White Satin" (1967; charting again in 1972, and 1979), "Tuesday Afternoon" (1968), "Question" (1970), "The Story in Your Eyes" (1971), "Isn't Life Strange" (1972) and "I'm Just a Singer (In a Rock and Roll Band)" (1973).
-After resuming activities in 1977, Pinder left the following year and was replaced by former Yes keyboardist Patrick Moraz.
-In the 1980s they took on a more synth-pop sound, having hits with "Gemini Dream" (1981), "The Voice" (1981), "Your Wildest Dreams" (1986) and "I Know You're Out There Somewhere" (1988).
-"Your Wildest Dreams" made the Moody Blues the first act to earn each of its first three Top 10 singles in the United States in three different decades.
+The group released six more albums – In Search of the Lost Chord (1968), On the Threshold of a Dream, To Our Children's Children's Children (both 1969), A Question of Balance (1970), Every Good Boy Deserves Favour (1971) and Seventh Sojourn (1972) – and toured extensively until they went on hiatus in 1974.
+Their records from this period were among the most successful in the progressive rock genre and produced FM radio hits such as "Nights in White Satin" (1967; charting again in 1972 and 1979), "Tuesday Afternoon" (1968), "Question" (1970), "The Story in Your Eyes" (1971), "Isn't Life Strange" (1972) and "I'm Just a Singer (In a Rock and Roll Band)" (1973).
+The band resumed activities in 1977; Pinder left the following year and was replaced by former Yes keyboardist Patrick Moraz.
+In the 1980s they took on a more synth-pop sound, having hits with "Gemini Dream", "The Voice" (both 1981), "Your Wildest Dreams" (1986) and "I Know You're Out There Somewhere" (1988).
+"Your Wildest Dreams" made the Moody Blues the first act to earn each of their first three Top 10 singles in the United States in three different decades.
 Moraz departed in 1991, followed by Thomas in 2002.
 Though the band stopped releasing albums after December (2003), they continued to tour throughout the 2000s and later reunited periodically for events, one-off concerts, short tours and cruises, until Graeme Edge, the last remaining original member, retired in 2018.